sungchun/platformer/README.md

 ## Deployment:

-This game has been deployed via GitHub Pages and is available to play here: [GitHub](https://sungchun.github.io/platformer/).
+This game has been deployed via GitHub Pages and is available to play [here](https://sungchun.github.io/platformer/).

 ## How to download: